HUSD (HUSD) Market Cap Reaches $454.57 Million

-HUSD (CURRENCY:HUSD) traded up 0% against the dollar during the one day period ending at 10:00 AM Eastern on August 29th.
-HUSD has a market cap of $454.57 million and approximately $420.87 million worth of HUSD was traded on exchanges in the last 24 hours.
-One HUSD coin can currently be purchased for approximately $1.00 or 0.00002051 BTC on popular exchanges.
-In the last week, HUSD has traded up 0% against the dollar.
+HUSD (CURRENCY:HUSD) traded up 0% against the dollar during the one day period ending at 7:00 AM ET on August 30th.
+One HUSD coin can currently be purchased for approximately $1.00 or 0.00002051 BTC on exchanges.
+Over the last week, HUSD has traded up 0% against the dollar.
+HUSD has a total market cap of $454.57 million and approximately $420.87 million worth of HUSD was traded on exchanges in the last 24 hours.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00002050 BTC.